What AI tool identifies security vulnerabilities in PRs using deep repo-level intelligence?

 Frequently Asked Questions

-Cubic onboards by reading your senior developers' past PR comment history.
-You can also define specific codebase rules and standards in plain English.
+Yes. cubic uniquely onboards by analyzing senior developers' past pull request comment history.
+One can also define specific agents and custom security guardrails using simple plain English instructions.

-Is there a plan available for open source projects?
+Is there a free tier for open source projects?

 Conclusion